-You have undergone a surgical procedure.
-A mild degree of swelling, bruising, and/or discomfort is to be expected.
-To minimize swelling and pain, APPLY ICE to the outside of your face adjacent to the surgical area for 20 minutes at a time, 2 or 3 times today and tomorrow.
+1. You have undergone a surgical procedure.
+A mild degree of swelling, bruising, and discomfort is to be expected.
+To minimize these, APPLY ICE to the outside of your face adjacent to the surgical area for as much as possible today and tomorrow.

-TAKE 400-600 MG (2-3 PILLS) OF IBUPROFEN (generic, Advil, or Nuprin are all the same) every 4 hours, or 220 MG (1 PILL) OF NAPROXEN (generic or ALEVE) every 8 hours for the rest of today EVEN IF THERE IS NO PAIN.
-It is much easier to prevent pain then to to wait until it starts and then try to control it.
-If you cannot take Ibuprofen or Naproxen, substitute 2-3 Acetaminophen (generic or Tylenol) tablets, although these are less effective.
-If this approach is not sufficient, take the prescribed pain medication as directed.
+4. TAKE 2 Advil (400 mgs. ibuprofen) PLUS 1 Tylenol (325 mgs. acetaminophen) every 4 hours for the rest of today EVEN IF THERE IS NO PAIN.
+It is much easier to prevent pain than to wait until it starts and then try to control it.
+If you cannot take Ibuprofen, take 2-3 Tylenol (acetaminophen) tablets, although these are less effective.
+Your next dose should be taken at ____________.

-AVOID CHEWING in the area where surgery was performed for one week.
-Eat soft foods high in protein and vitamin C. For example: fish, milk, ice cream, tuna salad, pasta, cottage cheese, fruit juice, yogurt.
+5. AVOID CHEWING in the area where surgery was performed for one week for routine periodontal surgery.
+Eat soft foods high in protein and vitamin C. For example: fish, smoothies, ice cream, tuna salad, pasta, cottage cheese, fruit juice, yogurt.
 Taking a B complex vitamin for one month may improve healing.

-The occurrence of blood stains in your saliva for the rest of today is normal.
+8. The occurrence of blood stains in your saliva for the rest of today is normal.
 Please AVOID RINSING YOUR MOUTH TODAY, since this causes increased bleeding.
 If bleeding is persistent, press a moist tea bag firmly against the bleeding area for 20 minutes.
 If the bleeding does not stop, please call us.

-AVOID REPEATEDLY PULLING YOUR LIP TO EXAMINE THE SURGICAL AREA.
+9. AVOID PULLING YOUR LIP TO EXAMINE THE SURGICAL AREA.
 Tension on your sutures can impair healing.